Alf825/holbertonschool-shell/basics/README.md

-command to display current directory contents incluing hidden files command to display current directory contents including hidden files command to list current directory contents displayed numerically
+command to display current directory contents incluing hidden files command to display current directory contents including hidden files command to list current directory contents displayed numerically command to create directory in the /tmp directory command to create directory in the /tmp directory